microsoft/EdgeML/examples/pytorch/vision/Face_Detection/README.md

 ```shell
 python eval.py --model_arch RPool_Face_Quant --model ./weights/rpool_face_quant.pth --image_folder ./Himax_images  --checkpoint_type old
 ```
-Specify whether you are using a checkpoint already provided or if you trained your own in --checkpoint_type
+Specify whether you are using a checkpoint already provided or if you trained your own in '--checkpoint_type'

 Code has been built upon https://github.com/yxlijun/S3FD.pytorch